Pricing Management: Profit Margin VS. ROI

 By calculating the profit, we can find the profit margin: Profit ($55) / Revenue ($100) = 55%

-• ROI (Return of Investment): ROI measures the return on investment against the investment cost.
+ROI (Return on Investment) is a metric used to evaluate the efficiency or profitability of an investment.
 It tells how much you gain for a single dollar you spend.
 The higher ROI, the better.

 Return of investment can be calculated by the following formula: Profit / Cost x 100